-I teach mostly by ear, by rote and via recordings, but am happy to help people learn to read and write music notation as well.
+I teach mostly by ear and via recordings, but am happy to help people learn to read and write music notation as well.
 For beginners, the focus is on how to hold the instrument, make a good sound, play in tune, and learn to play some tunes.
 For more advanced players, the focus is on building a repertoire of tunes in a particular style or styles, bow patterns, ornamentation, chords and harmonies, and playing with a good danceable rhythm.
-Sometimes we even dance in the lessons!

 I teach year-round, weekdays and sometimes weekends.
-Lessons and classes take place online or at my home in downtown Ithaca.
-I occasionally offer bi-weekly lessons of 60 (or 90 or 120) minutes, especially to out-of-towners, but I find students make better progress with weekly lessons of 60 (or 45) minutes.
-My only running group class at the moment is an advanced Hardingfele club over zoom....so if you've got a hardingfele and a bunch of Norwegian tunes under your belt and a desire to learn more, drop me a line!
+Lessons and sessions take place online or at my home in downtown Ithaca.
+I occasionally offer bi-weekly lessons of 60 (or 90 or 120) minutes, especially to out-of-towners, but I find students make better progress with weekly lessons of 60 or 45 minutes.
+This is especially true for beginners.

 Our Mutual Commitment

 When you sign up for lessons, you and I make a commitment to each other.
 I am committing to be a good teacher and help you learn what you want to learn efficiently, which involves getting to know your specific goals and particular learning style.
 This includes in-lesson time as well as time I put in outside the lesson to transcribe and learn tunes for you, make recordings to send to you, organize the occasional student party, and keep you informed of opportunities to play and hear fiddle music.
 You are committing to show up on time for your lessons, to keep your fiddle in good repair, and to play your instrument reguarly.